wendymonl/Consulting-Project-Decorative-Lighting-Industry/README.md

 ### 4.3 Formulate Recommendations based on findings
 - **Provide technical information early on in the specification process**.
-46 out of the 104 responses to the free response question "What could lighting manufacturers improve to make your role in specifying fixtures easier?" mentioned wanting more technical details early on.

-The three main categories of technical details that designers requested are:
+After seperating the responses to the free response question"What could lighting manufacturers improve to make your role in specifying fixtures easier?" by deliminating commas, 46 out of the 106 responses wanted more technical details early on in the specification process.
+The three main categories of technical details that designers requested in response to this question are:
   1. Electrical Details including LED drivers, color temperature options, driver compatibility, lumen output
   3. Installation Information including mounting details, bulbs required for each fixture, and finish options
   4. Files for Design Software including IES files, Building information models, and Revit files